hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 data-path="/home/me/me_node"
 ```

 The path to the Pantheon data directory.
-The default is the directory in which Pantheon is installed.
+The default is the directory in which Pantheon is installed

-!!!note
-    This option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md#data-directory).
+or `/opt/pantheon/database` if using the [Pantheon Docker image](../Getting-Started/Run-Docker-Image.md).

 ### discovery-enabled